VirtusLab/graphbuddy/README.md

 4. [Contact us](#contact-us)

 ---
+# Supported languages

+:warning: Graph Buddy is an experimental project and currently supports only:
+- Scala language - via scalac compiler plugin [see](#your-project-configuration) (70% completeness)
+- Typescript language - initial experimental support :test_tube: (10% completeness)

 # Installing and configuring the extension

 Depending on IDE, Graph Buddy requires from you either only plugin or plugin with the server:

+1. VSCode
+- IDE plugin - standalone, plug-and-play extension downloadable from VSCode store

-1. IntelliJ
+2. IntelliJ
 - Java server - handling all the data
 - IDE plugin - extension downloadable from IntelliJ store

-2. VSCode
-- IDE plugin - standalone, plug-and-play extension downloadable from VSCode store

 To make it work, you need to go through three installation steps:

 1. Configure your project
-2. Download and set up the server (optional for IntelliJ)
+2. Download and set up the server (only for IntelliJ)
 3. Install the plugin in your IDE

 ## Your project configuration